You are considered an Active participant if

 Hypothetical Minimum Compensation

-An amount established by the Clergy Pension Plan to determine Total Assessable Compensation in certain cases, whether Credited Service is earned toward the Medicare Supplement Health Plan Subsidy, and the amount of Assessments in certain situations.
-Beginning January 1, 2018, the amount is $18,000 per year (or $1,500 per month).
+An amount established by the Clergy Pension Plan to determine Total Assessable Compensation in certain cases, whether Credited Service is earned toward the post-retirement health subsidy, and the amount of Assessments in certain situations.
+As of January 1, 2018, the amount is $18,000 per year (or $1,500 per month).

 Life Insurance Plan